Bifocal lenses explained: advantages & disadvantages

-The main draw of bifocals is that they are multifunctional and prevent you from having to switch between two different pairs of glasses to perform various tasks.
+The main draw of bifocals is that they are multi-functional and prevent you from having to switch between two different pairs of eyeglasses to perform various tasks.
 Look straight ahead for normal distance viewing and downwards when reading or doing other close-up tasks.

 This prevents you from having to buy a separate pair of reading glasses and have to constantly carry them around.
 The biggest advantage of bifocal lenses is convenience.

 2. Cheaper than other options such as progressive lenses

 If you have been diagnosed with both short-sightedness and long-sightedness then you may have heard the term progressive lenses used.
 Progressive lenses are a more advanced version of the bifocal or trifocal lens with a less drastic difference in prescription types.

 There are a few reasons why you might pick bifocals over the much more modern progressive lenses.
 The first reason is that bifocals are considerably cheaper.
 So, if your wallet is feeling a bit light, but you don't want to be carrying around an extra set of glasses everywhere, then bifocals are an excellent option.

 3. Easier to adjust to than progressive lenses

 The second reason you may want to opt for bifocals over progressive lenses is that progressive lenses have a long adjustment period.
 When trying any multi-focal lens for the first time, there is a period in which you have to train your eyes to look through the correct areas of the lens, depending on your current task.

 This adjustment period is much shorter when using bifocal lenses as they are much easier to use and more accessible.
 When using other multifocal lenses, you may struggle with dizziness, headaches and nausea for the first few weeks of using them since you will be looking through the wrong prescription of lens.
 You will have much fewer of these issues when using bifocals since they are easier to adjust to.